chef-cookbooks/chef-ingredient/README.md

 - `channel`: Channel to install the products from.
 It can be `:stable` (default), `:current` or `:unstable`.
 - `package_source`: Full path to a location where the package is located.
 If present, this file is used for installing the package.
 Default `nil`.
 - `timeout`: The amount of time (in seconds) to wait to fetch the installer before timing out.
 Default: default timeout of the Chef package resource - `900` seconds.
+- `accept_license`: A boolean value that specifies if license should be accepted if it is asked for during `reconfigure`action.
+This option is applicable to only these products: manage, analytics, reporting and compliance.
+Default: `false`.

 ### omnibus_service